-California is currently home to one known gray wolf pack.
+California is currently home to four known gray wolf packs.

-California had no known gray wolves until OR-7 traveled into the state for a period of time during parts of each year from 2011-2014.
+In 1924, California’s last known gray wolf was trapped and killed in Lassen County.
+California had no known gray wolves since then until OR-7 traveled into the state for a period of time during parts of each year from 2011-2014.
 OR-7 was originally from the Imnaha Pack in NE Oregon and is now the breeding male of the Rogue Pack in Southern Oregon.
-Prior to OR-7, the last known wolf in California was trapped and killed in Lassen County in 1924.
 Gray wolves are protected statewide by the California Endangered Species Act.

 Definition of a wolf pack in California:

 In California a pack is defined as two or more wolves traveling together and using a definable area, while a breeding pair is defined as a mated male and female wolf pair that have produced pups, at least two of which have survived through December 31st of the year in which they were born.